lino-framework/book/docs/specs/finan.rst

   <lino_xl.lib.ledger.CommonAccounts.pending_po>`.

 A payment order clears the invoices it asks to pay.
-Which means for example that a provider might tell you that some invoice isn't yet paid, although your MovementsByPartner says that it is paid.
+Which means for example that a supplier might tell you that some invoice isn't yet paid, although your MovementsByPartner says that it is paid.
 The explanation for this difference is simply that the payment order hasn't yet been executed by your or their bank.

-Lino books the **sum of a payment order** into a single counter-movement that will *debit* your bank's partner account.
-Your bank becomes a creditor (you owe them the sum of the payments) and you expect this amount to be cleared by an expense in a :term:`bank statement` which confirms that the bank executed your payment order.
+Lino books the **sum of a payment order** into a single counter-movement that will *debit* your bank's partner account (specified in the :attr:`partner
+<Journal.partner>` of the journal).
+Your bank becomes a creditor (you owe them
+the sum of the payments) and you expect this amount to be cleared by an expense in a :term:`bank statement` which confirms that the bank executed your payment order.

 >>> rt.show("finan.PaymentOrdersByJournal", ledger.Journal.get_by_ref("PMO"))
 ===================== ============ =========== =============== ================ =================== ================